 To get the best results you need to use a food based supplement; a vitamin E rich food like annatto or almonds simply condensed into a highly concentrated pill form.

-As far as I’m concerned, the ultimate vitamin E formula is this Garden of Life Vitamin Code Vitamin E, which is actually derived from real foods rather than leftover chemicals from a laboratory.
+As far as I’m concerned, one of the ultimate vitamin E formulas is this DR MERCOLA Vitamin E, which is actually derived from real foods rather than leftover chemicals from a laboratory.

-Alternatively, you could buy this over 50% cheaper supplement, Solgar Vitamin E 400 IU Mixed (D-Alpha Tocopherol and Mixed Tocopherols) which contains a simple mixture of vitamin E forms for optimal effect.
+Alternatively, you could buy this over 50% cheaper supplement, Solgar Vitamin E Softgels, which contains a simple mixture of vitamin E forms for optimal effect.

 Conclusion – what results should you expect?